neurony/laravel-sort/README.md

 ### Step 3

-Once you've used the `Zbiller\Sort\Traits\IsSortable` trait in your Eloquent models and you've supplied the correct sorting parameters, you can sort the model records by using the `sorted()` query scope present on the trait.
+Once you've used the `Neurony\Sort\Traits\IsSortable` trait in your Eloquent models and you've supplied the correct sorting parameters, you can sort the model records by using the `sorted()` query scope present on the trait.

 ```php
 <?php